Godsmith/trainfinity3/README.md

   2. what to do if connecting two stations of length X-2 with a new rail?
     1. Extend one of them.
 Might lead to platforms changing length.
 Perhaps not a big problem, try it out.
+- When creating and removing rail, sometimes existing stations will be unexpectedly rejigged.

 ### Bugs